Fantasyland Theatre

 Fantasyland Theatre, formerly Videopolis, is the name of a 5000 sqft outdoor amphitheater at Disneyland in Anaheim, California.
-Located in Fantasyland, it functions as a venue for various shows.
+Located in Fantasyland, it has 1,800 seats and functions as a venue for various shows.
 In 1995, the location was renamed to Fantasyland Theater.
-In 2013, it was renamed to the English-classic spelling, Fantasyland Theatre, with the opening of the venue's most recent show Mickey and the Magical Map.
+In 2013, it was renamed to the English-classic spelling, Fantasyland Theatre, with the opening of the venue's show Mickey and the Magical Map.

 Predecessor

 The original Fantasyland Theater (different spelling) opened in 1956.
 This theater showed Disney cartoons and Mouseketeers of The Mickey Mouse Club featured short films.
-In 1981, it shut down in preparation for construction of the revamped Fantasyland and was then replaced with Pinocchio's Daring Journey.
+In 1981, it shut down in preparation for construction of the revamped Fantasyland and was then replaced with Pinocchio's Daring Journey in 1983.

 History

 Videopolis opened on June 22, 1985, a short distance to the west of It's a Small World.
 During the day, the theater was used for theme-park shows, but in the evening, it was used as a dance club with music videos.
 It featured 70 video monitors that displayed music videos and/or live feeds that allowed guests to watch themselves.
+Some DJs from local radio station KROQ would also appear during the music video segments.
 The venue included a snack bar called "Yumz" opening on June 19.

 The theater was featured in the television program of the same name on the Disney Channel.
-Filmed live at Videopolis, the show broadcast concert performances from an array of Top 40 bands and singers including Debbie Gibson, New Kids on the Block, Tiffany, Glenn Medeiros, New Edition, Taylor Dayne, Pebbles, Janet Jackson, and The Jets.
+Filmed live at Videopolis, the show broadcast concert performances from an array of Top 40 bands and singers including Debbie Gibson, New Kids on the Block, Tiffany, Teena Marie, Menudo, Glenn Medeiros, New Edition, Jody Watley, Shannon, Midnight Star, Taylor Dayne, Pebbles, Janet Jackson, and The Jets.
 The dance club concept was abandoned and closed on November 26, 1989, after several high-profile gang-related incidents.
 Videopolis was then converted for exclusive stage-show use.

 Disneyland was successfully sued on two separate occasions by members of the LGBT community in 1985 due to dancing between the same-sex being prohibited at the club.
 The policy was dropped in 1985.